-a.
-Discuss the income discrepancy with the tenant; and

-b.
-Request the tenant to provide any documentation to confirm or dispute the unreported or underreported income and/ or income sources; and e.
+- a.
+Discuss the income discrepancy with the tenant; and - b.
+Request the tenant to provide any documentation to confirm or dispute the unreported or underreported income and/ or income sources; and - c.
+In the event the tenant is unable to provide acceptable documentation to resolve the income discrepancy, the PHHC will request from the third-party source, any information necessary to resolve the income discrepancy; and - d.
+If applicable, determine the tenant's underpayment of rent as a result of unreported or under-reported income, retroactively; and - e.
 Take any other appropriate action as directed by HUD or in accordance with PHHC policy.

-In the event the tenant is unable to provide acceptable documentation C. to resolve the income discrepancy, the PHHC will request from the thirdparty source, any information necessary to resolve the income discrepancy; and

-If applicable, determine the tenant's underpayment of rent as a result d. of unreported or under-reported income, retroactively\; and

-\The PHHC will determine the retroactive rent as far back as the existence of complete file documentation (form HUD-50058 and supporting documentation) to support such retroactive rent determinations.
+The PHHC will determine the retroactive rent as far back as the existence of complete file documentation (form HUD-50058 and supporting documentation) to support such retroactive rent determinations.